-A Man Called Ove, a Swedish black comedy film was an international success, nominated for an ‘Oscar’.
+A Man Called Ove has turned into an international success and was nominated for an ‘Oscar’.
 But its appeal didn’t start with the film.
 Instead, it goes back to the book, published in 2012, by author FREDRIK BACKMAN.
 He met up with ALEXANDRA ALTER…

 Fredrik Backman got tepid responses when he sent out the manuscript for his debut novel, A Man Called Ove (En man som heter Ove).
 Most publishers ignored him, and several turned him down.
 After a few months and a few more rejections, he began to think perhaps there wasn’t a market for a story about a cranky fifty nine-year-old Swedish widower who tries and fails to kill himself.

 “It was rejected by one publisher with the line, ‘We like your novel, we think your writing has potential, but we see no commercial potential,” said Backman, who lives outside Stockholm with his wife and two children.
 “That note I kept.”

 In hindsight, that critique seems wildly, comically off base.
 Five years later, A Man Called Ove has sold more than 2.8 million copies worldwide, making the book one of Sweden’s most popular literary exports since Stieg Larsson’s thriller The Girl With the Dragon Tattoo, and a film adaptation this year was nominated for an Oscar and is now finishing an international release to rave reviews and $25.8 million at the box office.The book became a blockbuster in Sweden, selling more than 840,000 copies.
 Translation rights have sold in thirty eight languages, including Arabic, Turkish, Latvian, Thai and Japanese, and Backman has gained a passionate fan base in South Korea, where the novel became a huge best-seller.